-This Beginner Guide ESO is here to get you ready to successfully start your journey in Elder Scrolls Online.
-I will start with the most basic stuff and then go on to the more complicated things.
-The game is very complex, therefore it is important that you are aware of the basic mechancis that I will explain in this Beginner Guide ESO.
+Welcome to the ESO Beginner Guide, with this guide you will successfully start your journey in the Elder Scrolls Online.
+The game is very complex, therefore it is important that you are aware of the basic mechanics that I will explain in this Beginner Guide for the Elder Scrolls Online..
 I highly recommend reading this before you go into the specific class sections on how to level up your character.
-Once you are done reading this, you will find links to differnt classes and how to efficiently level them up.
+Once you are done reading this, you will find links to different classes and how to efficiently level them up.

 Note: If you have any feedback for any of the beginner topics please post it in the feedback thread on my AlcastHQ discord.